pressthe8/pb-dash/README.md

 **Important**:
 - Update your Firebase authorized domains to include your production domain: `your-domain.com`
 - Update your Concept2 Developer Portal redirect URI to your production domain: `https://your-domain.com/auth/callback`
-- Ensure Firebase Functions have the Concept2 credentials configured as **secrets** in production
+- Ensure Firebase Functions have the Concept2 credentials configured in production
-- Use the correct Firebase project ID for production deployments

 ## Usage